crpietschmann/portfolio/_imports/_posts/2010-10-02-silverlight-embed-ironrubydlr-scripting-within-xaml-using-ivalueconverter-and-custom-usercontrol.markdown

 .csharpcode .lnum { color: #606060; }</style>

-One thing to not about the above usage code, is that you must use <em>xml:space=”preserve”</em> when embeding the IronRuby/DLR scripts.
+One thing to not about the above usage code, is that you must use *xml:space=”preserve”* when embeding the IronRuby/DLR scripts.
 This will ensure the line breaks are preserved in the resulting string.
 Without it the code will not run, since the IronRuby syntax depends on those line breaks.

 <h3>DLRScriptValueConverter - IValueConverter</h3>